CodeChica/codechica.github.io/plus-plus/roles/designer.md

  -------------------------------   ----------
 </pre>

-Wireframes help us to understand the desired workflow for new features without spending too much time.
+Wireframes help [Engineers][engineer] understand the desired workflow for new [features][product].
 It allows us to try different layouts and options before we start to build them.

+Next, learn more about the role of the [Software Engineer][engineer].

+[engineer]: ./software-engineer.html
+[product]: ./product-manager.html
+[wireframe]: ./designer.html#what-is-a-wireframe